xmhuang0611/tech-compass/docs/reference.md

 # Reference Links

-This document provides key references for the Tech Solutions (TSL) project.
+This document provides key references for the Tech Compass (TC) project.

 ## Core Technologies